TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

-At this point you may think that such a decomposition involves a lot of work.
-However, it takes (roughly) the same number of operations as for finding an echelon form.
-In addition, this method has the advantage that once the decomposition of a matrix $A$ has been found, then it is faster to solve other systems involving the matrix $A$.
+At this point the reader may think that such a decomposition involves a lot of work.
+However, it takes (roughly) the same number of operations as for finding an echelon form (see {numref}`Subsec:LinSystems:RowReduction`).
+In addition, this method has the advantage that once the decomposition of a matrix $A$ has been found, then it is faster to solve multiple systems involving the matrix $A$.
 And why is that?
-Well, if you think about it, once we have an $LU$ decomposition of $A$ then we just need to solve linear systems that involve triangular matrices, which are "faster" to solve than solving $A\vect{x}={b}$.
+Well, if one thinks about it, once we have an $LU$ decomposition of $A$ then we just need to solve linear systems that involve trapezoidal/triangular matrices, which are "faster" to solve than solving $A\mathbf{x}=\mathbf{b}$.
 We will formalise this concept below.

-Let's see how to find an LU decomposition with a complete example.
+First, we will start with a particular case of an LU decomposition and then we will move to the more general setting.
+Let's see how to find an LU decomposition with a complete example for the case when one does not need to exchange rows (which is not always possible), and with a square matrix of coefficients.

 ::::::{prf:example}
 We consider the matrix

 $$